bordumb/radicle-grants/docs/grants_proposal_discussion.md

 ### Compensation

-Committee members will all be paid at a rate of $150/hour of work.
+All committee members, including the Grant Lead, will all be paid at a rate of $150/hour of work.

 The rationale behind an hourly rate is that it creates the greatest opportunity for learning
 * We will learn how much each committee member actually works